KimmyDavis/python_classroom/classes/README.md

     ... # and many others
 ```

-To better support customization, classes allow you to create new methods from exixsting methods with the `super()` class refernce or directly calling the method on the class on which it is attached.
+To better support customization, classes allow you to create new methods from existing methods with the `super()` class refernce or directly calling the method on the class on which it is attached.

 ```python
 class Parent: